 Most clients experience reduced tension and a sense of relief when they engage in therapy.
 They perceive the therapeutic environment as a safe space for exploring even the most painful life events.

-Many find that soon after beginning treatment the intensity of the symptoms decreases and, as treatment progresses, they experience higher levels of wellbeing and greater capacity to relate to others constructively.
+Many find that soon after beginning treatment the intensity of the symptoms decrease and, as treatment progresses, they experience higher levels of wellbeing and greater capacity to relate to others constructively.

 It is not unusual, though, to go through a period of time when things get worse before they improve.
 This is also part of the therapy process.
 Yet, if the effort is sustained, the majority of clients experience a positive outcome.